Dodge Challenger (2008): 2019 model year

 SRT Hellcat Redeye: Following the discontinuation of the Demon, the Redeye was developed to fill the void.
 Essentially a heavily upgraded Hellcat, the Redeye is equipped with a slightly less powerful (due to a smaller hood intake system) Demon engine: a supercharged 6.2L V8 rated at 797 hp and 707 lbft of torque, an increase of 90 hp and 11 lbft over the standard Hellcat engine.
-Other upgrades include reinforced ZF 8 speed automatic transmission, track-tuned suspension, torque Reserve and 41-spline heavy-duty half-shafts, SRT power chiller, and after-run chiller.
+Other upgrades include a reinforced ZF 8 speed automatic transmission, track-tuned suspension, Torque Reserve and 41-spline heavy-duty half-shafts, SRT power chiller, and after-run chiller.

 Scat Pack 1320 Package: Equipped with the 6.4L Chrysler Hemi Engine rated at 485 hp and 475 lbft, the Scat Pack 1320 adds 20 x 9.5-inch low-gloss black drag wheels, 275/40R20 102W drag radial tires, adaptive damping suspension, SRT-tuned drag suspension, air-catcher headlamps, optional deletion of front and rear passenger seats, a special speed limited engine controller, extreme-duty 41-spline half shafts and a trans-brake.
 Specially developed Nexen 275/40R20l street-legal drag radial tires are available for better grip.

 The Dodge Challenger R/T Scat Pack 1320 can be modified for NHRA competition in accordance with Stock and Super Stock class rules.
 It will feature a class weight break of 8.72 and carry a minimum weight of 3,400 pounds.
 Contestants intending to compete at an NHRA event must meet all regulations for the category entered.

 Widebody Package: For the 2019 model year, buyers can order the Challenger Scat Pack, SRT Hellcat, and SRT Hellcat Redeye with the "Widebody Package".
 When purchased, the Challenger gains the following: